Bucky24/react-canvas-map/README.md

 | cells | List of CellItem objects | Yes |
 | drawFunc | A callback function that will be called once per cell given in the cells list.
 This function will be given a DrawFuncParams object as a parameter.
 This function should return either a single React element, or an array of React elements.
 Note that these elements must be something that can be handled by the Clip element from `@bucky24/react-canvas` |

-### CellItem
+### Cell

-An object that describes an item on the map
+A component that describes an item on the map

 | Param | Description | Required |
 | -- | -- | -- |